 Zeta is known for many firsts in its history.
 In 1948 it became the first black Greek-letter organization to charter a chapter in Africa (in Monrovia, Liberia).
 It was also the first to form adult and youth auxiliary groups affiliated with the sorority.
 The groups were the Archonettes, for girls ages 14-18, Amicettes for ages 9-13, Pearlettes for ages 4-8, and Amicae, women without college degrees who are still interested in community endeavors sponsored by Zeta.
 Additionally, Zeta was the first Greek-letter organization to establish a national headquarters in Washington, D.C.
 Finally, the sorority was the first black Greek-letter organization to be constitutionally bound to a brother organization, Phi Beta Sigma Fraternity, Inc.

-Women who have become members span a variety of talents and disciplines.
-The current International Grand Basileus, Sheryl Underwood, is a nationally known comedian.
+Women who have become members span a variety of talents and disciplines, including former International Grand Basileus, Sheryl Underwood, a nationally known comedian.
 Zora Neale Hurston, prominent writer and folklorist was extensively involved in the Harlem Renaissance.
 Dr. Joyce Payne was founder of the Thurgood Marshall Scholarship Fund.
 These and other remarkable women have paved the way for Zeta to be a strong example of service and dedication for black women everywhere.